- 02 4388 433602 4388 4336

 7.00am – 6.00pm

-- We provide morning & afternoon tea (including breads, seasonal fruit & vegetables), milk (excluding formula) and a hat upon enrolment.
+- We provide morning, lunch & afternoon tea (including breads, seasonal fruit & vegetables), milk (excluding formula) and a hat upon enrolment.
 Over 2’s need to bring a set of cot sheets for rest time, any comforters, bottles of formula, nappies and sunscreen.

 Welcome to The Beach Early Learning Centre Tuggerah Lakes.

 Finding a new Early Childhood Service for your child can be a daunting task.
 At The Beach Early Learning Centre Tuggerah Lakes our aim is to provide a secure and happy environment where children can develop their intellectual, social, emotional, physical, and aesthetic skills to become competent and confident individuals, and for you as a parent/guardian to feel safe knowing that your child is receiving the best possible care.

 We cater for children for children 0 to 6 years in age appropriate room configurations.